vagrant-libvirt/vagrant-libvirt/README.md

 The following disk performance options can also be configured (see the [libvirt documentation for possible values](http://libvirt.org/formatdomain.html#elementsDisks) or [here](https://www.suse.com/documentation/sles11/book_kvm/data/sect1_chapter_book_kvm.html) for a fuller explanation).
-In all cases, the options use the hypervisor default if not specified.
+In all cases, the options use the hypervisor default if not specified, or if set to `nil`.

 * `cache` - Cache mode to use.
 Value may be `default`, `none`, `writeback`, `writethrough`, `directsync` or `unsafe`.
 * `io` - Controls specific policies on I/O. Value may be `threads` or `native`.